How to Fix A Dehumidifier That’s Freezing Up: 5 Steps

 #5 Clean the Coils

-This can result in suboptimal operation, overheating, and, you guessed it… freezing.
+Dust buildup can result in suboptimal operation, overheating, and, you guessed it… freezing.

-Solution: Repeat the steps you followed to check the coils for ice, and use a clean rag to remove any dirt on them.
+Solution: Repeat the steps you followed to check the coils for ice and use a clean rag to remove any dirt on them.

 Dehumidifier Coils